Route 66 Centennial Traveling Exhibit - updated 1/26/26

 For nearly a century, Route 66 has carried travelers across the heart of the country, connecting eight states, hundreds of communities, and millions of personal memories.
 From the glow of neon signs to the rhythm of tires on open pavement, every mile reflects the search for opportunity, creativity, and freedom.
 This exhibit traces the ways Route 66 has shaped American history, culture, and identity while highlighting Missouri’s central place along the route.

-The Route 66 Centennial Traveling Exhibit will appear in communities across Missouri including Jefferson City, Lebanon, Springfield, Cuba, Pacific and Red Oak II during the Centennial year, offering visitors photographs, stories, and interpretive content drawn from archives, museums, and Route 66 partners.
+The exhibit will offer visitors photographs, stories, and interpretive content drawn from archives, museums, and Route 66 partners.

 Many thanks to the organizations whose support is helping bring this exhibit to life!
-To learn more about the centennial in Missouri, please connect with the Missouri Centennial Commission on the web: (https://celebratemo66.com/) or on Facebook (https://www.facebook.com/search/top?q=celebratemo66)
+To learn more about the centennial in Missouri, please connect with the Missouri Centennial Commission on the Website or on Facebook.

 Photo content credits: Dorothy McCoy Miller, Devil’s Elbow, Missouri.
 Courtesy of Sue Ann (Miller) Dunn.
 U.S. 66 Highway Association, The Main Street of America.
 Courtesy of Joe Sonderman.
 Crown Candy, St. Louis, Missouri, 2025.
 Courtesy of Assertion Films.
 U.S. 66 Route, Affiliated with AAA, Separate Roadways, 1930, courtesy of the Missouri Historical Society, St. Louis. https://mohistory.org/collections/item/GRA00033.